 Romanian is the native language of nearly 30 million people worldwide.

-On top of that, roughly 4 million people globally speak Romanian as a second or third language.
-Plus, it is one of the official languages of the European Union and Latin Union.
+Furthermore, roughly 4 million people worldwide speak Romanian as a second or third language.
+It is also one of the official languages of the European Union and the Latin Union.

 It is the national language of Romania, the Republic of Moldova, and the Vojvodina province in Serbia, where most of the population speaks.